 A link is a call to action that invites readers to further engage with your company.
 When you include a link, users go to your site and may continue browsing it.
 If you just post everything in your status update, they’ll read the update without further engagement and move on with their lives.

 Visual media is what initially attracts users’ attention to your update.
 A good image related to the content says, “Hey, check out this content that might be relevant to you!”
 LinkedIn reports that updates with images in them have a 98 percent higher comment rate, which means much more engagement for you.

 These three tips should prove very helpful when trying to bring in activity for your LinkedIn business page.
 People engaging with your page means more opportunities for you – such as lucrative prospects wanting to work with your company and highly qualified job-seekers interested in securing employment with you – so making sure people stay active on it is a huge benefit to your company.

-If you’d like to learn more about how to effectively manage your LinkedIn and other social media accounts, download our free e-book The Essential Social Media Management Guide.
+If you’d like to learn more about how to effectively manage your LinkedIn and other social media accounts, download our e-book The Essential Social Media Management Guide.